-If you’re anything like me, you launched your business with the idea that you would be able to spend more time with your family, but as time goes on and your business grows the more administrative tasks that end up on your plate.
+If you’re anything like me, you launched your business with the idea that you would be able to spend more time with your family.
+But as time goes on and your business grows the more administrative tasks that end up on your plate.
 Now you have less time to focus on what’s really important – your loved ones and making money.

 When this happens you know it’s time to hire some outside help.

-Virtual Assistants are highly skilled, home-based professionals that offer businesses and individual’s administrative, technical and social support.
-Virtual Assistants can complete tasks such as, sending out correspondence, appointment setting, phone calls, internet research, data entry, maintaining websites and much more.
+Virtual Assistants are highly-skilled, home-based professionals that offer businesses and individuals administrative, technical, and social support.
+Virtual Assistants can complete tasks such as sending out correspondence, appointment setting, phone calls, internet research, data entry, maintaining websites, and much more.

-Post an Ad.
+2. Post an Ad

-Ask for Specifics.
+4. Ask for Specifics

-What services do they offer?
+- Look at their website – it will tell you a lot about them – What services do they offer?
 How much do they charge?
 What are their skills and credentials?
 How long have they been in business?
 Does their website look professional?

 Here you’ll want to watch for certain signals:

-- How professional are they?
 What does their appearance look like?
-Are they well spoken?
-If your Virtual Assistant is going to have any contact with your clients these will be very important in making your selection, because they will be portraying your businesses image.
+Are they well-spoken?
+If your Virtual Assistant is going to have any contact with your clients, these will be very important in making your selection, because they will be portraying your business’s image.

-- Do they ask questions?
 Do they seem knowledgeable?
 Do they listen well?
-These aspects will be important in creating a good synergy between you, but they also show positive traits like critical thinking skills, taking pride in what they do and intelligence.
+These aspects will be important in creating a good synergy between you, but they also show positive traits like critical thinking skills, taking pride in what they do, and intelligence.

-Any time you trust confidential information to someone you’ll want to ensure their integrity, this can be done by following up with references, doing a background check and sometimes just by following your gut instinct.
+Any time you trust confidential information to someone you’ll want to ensure their integrity, this can be done by following up with references, doing a background check, and sometimes just by following your gut instinct.

-- Is there a connection?
 How does the conversation flow?
 Is it easy and relaxed or is it forced and awkward?
-Since you’ll be working together it’s best to ensure that there is a natural connection there.
+Since you’ll be working together, it’s best to ensure that there is a natural connection there.